faetschi/XpenseTracker/deployment/RASPBERRY-PI.md

     docker compose up -d
     ```

+    *Note: The containers are configured with `restart: always`, so they will automatically start whenever the Pi reboots.
+To ensure Docker itself starts on boot, run:*
+    ```bash
+    sudo systemctl enable docker
+    ```

 7.  **Setup Weekly Backups (Optional):**
     To automatically backup your data every Sunday at 03:00 AM:
     ```bash